 Why do I need app passwords in the first place?

 With 2-step authentication enabled, your Gmail password alone is not enough to log on to your account; a second means you identify you—typically, a code received through your phone—is necessary.
 This is true when you open the account in a browser, and it is true when an email program tries to log in.

 Gmail offers two ways for your email program to still access mail:

 - OAuth: after you log in with Gmail (using 2-step authentication) and allow the email program or service access to your messages, Gmail hands the app or service a secret token (password) that lets it log in from then on.

 Can I disable a Gmail app password?
-Will that affect other apps and passwords?

 Yes, you can delete a Gmail application-specific password at any time.
 That password will then no longer work, and any application or service that tries to log in with your Gmail address and the revoked application-specific password will not be able to access your account.

 Do disable Gmail app passwords if you think an app or service might be insecure and either have given away or lost the Gmail application password.

 Will disabling one app password affect other apps and passwords?